code-and-effect/codeandeffect.com/pages/solutions/committees.md

 **Discipline:** Collect the formal complaint, evidence, and follow-up reports in one place for the committee to review.

-**Registration:** If you're association is small, you can choose to upload application forms to a committee instead of implementing an advanced registration workflow.
+**Registration:** If your organization is small, you can choose to upload application forms to a committee instead of implementing an advanced registration workflow.

 **Applicant Appeals:** If your bylaws allow for it, applicants that appeal a decision can go through an appeal committee.